swethachandrasekhar/swethachandrasekhar/README.md

 I’m excited to continue refining my skills with the right company where I can grow and build great things with passionate people.

 When I'm not coding, I'm planning my next adventure travel, playing online chess or perfecting my Masala Chai recipe.
+Feel free to [reach out](https://calendly.com/swethac) if you are interested in working together or just want to chat about The Queen's Gambit!

 ## My Technical Toolkit: